matthewepler/python_postgres/README.md

     is working, but they do help me write code that is more pythonic and readable.
 This is passed on to the next developer.

+## Common Errors and Solutins
+*  `Relation "games" does not exist`
+    - the schema(s) were not created before you started working with them.
+Check to make sure the `metadata.create_all()` function has been called before doing any work with records

 # Assignment #1 - Instructions
 *    ✓ Find a relatively simple dataset that you can work with and perform some sort of aggregation on, such as movie scores, movie reviews, sporting event stats, web server stats, etc.